China seizes control of Anbang Insurance as chairman prosecuted

 Three insurance industry insiders said they were not surprised by the move since Anbang had been in the crosshairs of the government.
 But they said they believed it had more to do with Anbang’s behavior than systemic financial risks.

-A regulatory source with knowledge of the matter said the government had been effectively running the company since Wu was detained and the timing of the official takeover was linked to the months-long investigation into Wu, which was nearly complete.
+A regulatory source with knowledge of the matter said the government had been effectively running the company since Wu was detained and the timing of the official takeover was linked to the investigation into Wu, which was nearly complete.

 But a Beijing-based lawyer who works with the CIRC and other regulators said senior officials at the insurance regulator had been watching Anbang closely since last year as its liabilities from the sale of shadow banking products grew, raising questions about the company’s solvency.